leon-luna-ray/astro-portfolio/README.md

 # Developer Portfolio

-This is my current web developer portfolio in development.
+This is my current web developer portfolio and website [https://www.rayluna.dev/](https://www.rayluna.dev/).

+It is a static site built with Astro and Vue.js components with data coming from Sanity.io CMS.
+It contains my bio, contact information, list of technology skills and featured projects.

 ### Project Links
 - [https://www.rayluna.dev/](https://www.rayluna.dev/)